-Thus, by November the relative body counts of foreign terrorists to toddlers were by all accounts murky and dependent on individual definitions of several terms.
+Thus, by November 2015 the relative body counts of foreign terrorists to toddlers were by all accounts murky and dependent on individual definitions of several terms.
 On 2 December 2015, a mass shooting in San Bernardino left 14 civilians and two attackers dead.
-By the time the meme reproduced at the top of the page was published on 15 December 2015, the shooting was still considered an active investigation and details remained fluid.
+By the time the meme reproduced at the top of this page was published on 15 December 2015, the shooting was still considered an active investigation and details remained fluid.

-By 16 December 2015, some of those initial reports were walked back; The Blaze reported that there was no evidence the shooters were involved in a "terror cell."
+By 16 December 2015, some of those initial reports were walked back: The Blaze reported that there was no evidence the shooters were involved in a "terror cell."
 Wikipedia, which has served as a compendium of multiple reports, classified the incident as "terrorism, mass shooting, [and] workplace shooting."

 What's more, on 16 December 2015 The Hill reported that initial claims one of the shooters publicly supported "jihad" on Facebook had been inaccurate:

-The FBI said on Wednesday that suspected San Bernardino, Calif., shooters Syed Farook and Tashfeen Malik did not express their support for jihad publicly on social media, potentially undercutting efforts to ramp up surveillance of foreign travelers’ online presences.
+The FBI said that suspected San Bernardino, Calif., shooters Syed Farook and Tashfeen Malik did not express their support for jihad publicly on social media, potentially undercutting efforts to ramp up surveillance of foreign travelers’ online presences.

 FBI Director James Comey told reporters that there was “no evidence of a posting on social media by either of them" to reflect that they had been radicalized.